7 1 Practice Graphing Exponential Functions

 Step 1: Identify the Base and Asymptote

 Start by analyzing the function’s base (b) to determine if it represents growth or decay.
 Here's one way to look at it: f(x) = 2^x grows because 2 > 1, while f(x) = (1/3)^x decays.
-The horizontal asymptote is usually y = 0 unless a vertical shift is applied Small thing, real impact..
+The horizontal asymptote is usually y = 0 unless a vertical shift is applied And that's really what it comes down to.
+Still holds up..

 Step 2: Plot Key Points